mirochaj/ares/doc/example_stellar_pop.rst

 by the minimum virial temperature of halos in which stars form, :math:`T_{\text{min}}`, the star formation efficiency, :math:`f_{\ast}`, and perhaps other things.

-To begin, import glorb and initialize an instance of the :class:`StellarPopulation<glorb.populations.StellarPopulation>` class:
+To begin, import ares and initialize an instance of the :class:`StellarPopulation<ares.populations.StellarPopulation>` class:

 ::